Pauline Knowles

-Pauline Knowles (16 December 1967 – 17 October 2018) was an award-winning Scottish actress and singer who appeared on stage and television.
+Pauline Knowles (16 December 1967 – 17 October 2018) was a Scottish actress and singer known for her work in theatre.
+She was referred to as "one of the most powerful stage actresses of her generation".

 Early life

-Pauline Knowles was born in Edinburgh, Scotland, the 12th of 13 children.
-She attended Holy Rood HIgh School, and after one year at Stirling University, she transferred to the Royal Conservatoire of Scotland (formerly known as the Royal Scottish Academy of Music and Drama.)
+Pauline Knowles was born on 16 December 1967 in Edinburgh, Scotland, the 12th of 13 children.
+She attended Holy Rood High School, and after one year at Stirling University, she transferred to the Royal Conservatoire of Scotland (formerly known as the Royal Scottish Academy of Music and Drama.)